- My Solidarity Network

 ConnectAID reserve the right to request any additional documents or information from the Partner, to enable them to carry out appropriate verifications and ensure compliance with all relevant legal obligations, including those relating to the fight against money laundering.

 The Partner undertakes to regularly update all the information concerning him/her.
-Each Partner may modify his/her information at any time by logging into his or her account or by contacting ConnectAID.
+Each Partner may modify his/her information at any time by logging into his or her account and by contacting ConnectAID.

 ConnectAID is entitled to suspend the account of a Partner who registers in violation of this contract, in particular, if he/she provides false, inaccurate, outdated or incomplete data or if ConnectAID is informed of a final action of misconduct which is found to be incompatible with the philosophy of the project implemented under the platform.

 The Partner confirms that he/she has read these T&Cs and the Personal Data Protection Policy and agrees to comply with them.

 1.3 Registration procedure and creation of a corporate Partner account